whoisdsmith/Project-Audio/The Casket Diaries/Youll Float Too.md

 Tell my brother that he gotta let me go

 ## Bridge II

-==As it rains, out the door I go
+As it rains, out the door I go
 But not without my yellow coat
-Cause down here we all float==
+Cause down here we all float
 As it rains, out the door I go
 But not without my yellow coat
 Cause down here we all float

+---

 #lyrics #endings #thecasketdiaries